migamake/json-autotype/doc/scienceAbstract.md

 Automatic typing JSON
 =====================

-Story about practical web-service development using type theory.
+I want to tell a story about practical web-service development using type theory.

-JSON is a subset of JavaScript, and thus the most convenient data interchange format for Web 2.0 applications.
-Structured Web APIs which are mostly exposed as in JSON messages can often produce huge readouts that need to be integrated into more complex applications, not only simple mash-ups.
+JSON is a subset of JavaScript, and convenient data format for Web 2.0 applications.
+Structured Web APIs often use JSON messages to transmit large answer sets that may be leveraged when building both mash-ups, and complex web services.

-Since Haskell excels in precise description of complex secure systems, it enjoys relatively large set of parsing, validation, and web libraries.
+Since Haskell excels in precise description of such complex systems, it enjoys relatively large set of parsing, validation, and web libraries.

-JSON-Autotype was born out of the need to facilitate automatic creation of large Web API interfaces in Haskell, and uses union typing in the directions pointed by need to represent ad-hoc type discovery.
+JSON-Autotype facilitates automatic creation of Web API interfaces in Haskell, and uses union typing for ad-hoc type discovery.

-During the seminar I will introduce problem by examples, and provide solutions to most frequent problems of type-based interface discovery and interaction validation.
+I plan to introduce problem by examples, and discuss most frequent problems of type-based interface ,,discovery''.